Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/installation.md

 ## Frequently Asked Questions

 This section might answer some of the burning questions you have.
-If you cannot find it here, be sure to [contact us]() or the development lead.
+If you cannot find it here, be sure to contact our team members or the development lead through our [Slack](https://hackforla.slack.com/archives/C02509WHFQQ) or [email](mailto:Civictechjobs@hackforla.org).

 ### Troubleshooting Errors